How does the personal representative deal with the income and capital gains arising after the deceased’s death?

 If the estate disposes of a chargeable asset and there is a gain, the personal representative will be responsible for paying the CGT out of the estate.
 They may have to complete a trust and estate tax return for the estate if there is a significant amount of CGT due or if the assets sold are of significant value.
 You can find out more about trust and estate tax returns on GOV.UK.
 This includes information about when a tax return is needed as opposed to informal reporting of income and/or gains.

-The rate of tax on chargeable capital gains on disposals by the estate of residential property, including any home of the deceased, is 28%.
+The rate of tax on chargeable capital gains on disposals by the estate of residential property, including any home of the deceased, is 24% (2024/25, this was 28% in 2024/23).
 The personal representatives should consider whether there is any private residence relief available on the sale of the deceased’s home.
 This may be the case where a beneficiary of the estate has occupied the property as their main home during the period of administration.
+You can read more about private residence relief on our page Selling your home.
 As noted above, sales of UK residential property may need to be reported to HMRC within 60 days of completion with any tax due within the same period.

 The rate of tax on chargeable capital gains on disposals by the estate of chargeable assets other than residential property is 20%.

-When assets are transferred, they are passed over at the value a date of death – unless it is cash (or money in a bank account) where the actual sum is the value transferred.
+When assets are transferred, they are passed over at the value at the date of death – unless it is cash (or money in a bank account) where the actual sum is the value transferred.

 The personal representatives are not making a disposal of the assets for capital gains tax purposes.
 That is, the transfer of assets to beneficiaries does not trigger a charge to capital gains tax – the personal representative is merely distributing the estate to its rightful owners in accordance with the will or intestacy.

-You can read about the tax position of the beneficiary in relation to this income on our page Income from a trust or from the estate of a deceased person.
+You can read about the tax position of the beneficiary in relation to this income on our page Paying tax on trust and estate income.

 If the deceased held NS&I investments at the date of death, you may find this NS&I booklet Guidance after a bereavement useful.

-For further sources of information and support, see our separate page Getting help with bereavement and inheritance tax.
+For further sources of information and support, see our separate page Tax help on bereavement, trusts and estates.